 A maximum wait time (timeout) can be set in tmout.
-If the tmout time elapses before the wait release condition is met (before there is sufficient buffer space), the system call terminates, returning timeout error code E TMOUT.
+The time unit for tmout is the same as that for system time (= 1 ms).
+If the tmout time elapses before the wait release condition is met (before there is sufficient buffer space), the system call terminates, returning timeout error code E_TMOUT .